robotology/yarp/src/devices/usbCamera/README.md

 ## 1.1. yarpdev for UltraPython camera

-This section describe how to execute yarpdev for UltraPython camera.
+This section describes how to execute yarpdev for UltraPython camera.
 :exclamation:\*On iCubHead

 ```